mixpanel/docs/pages/docs/data-structure/events-and-properties.md

 Each event can have up to 2000 properties.
 Event property names can be at most 255 characters in length (longer names are truncated).
 Event property values are limited based on data type, refer to these limits under [Supported Data Types](/docs/data-structure/property-reference#supported-data-types).

-**Note**: while events can have up to 2000 properties and batches of events can have up to 2000 events per ingestion batch, some libraries might default to sending the data through the GET protocol which would have a much lower size limit since the information is appended to the URL.
+<b>Note</b>: while events can have up to 2000 properties and batches of events can have up to 2000 events per ingestion batch, some libraries might default to sending the data through the GET protocol which would have a much lower size limit since the information is appended to the URL.
 If you are hitting the limits on the size of the request, first verify if the method being used is GET and can be switched to POST.